Analysis and X-ray tomography: The geometry of Euclidean geodesics

 of the Euclidean space~$\R^n$.
 This is a bundle over~$\R^n$ and comes with the natural projection $\pi\colon S\R^n\to\R^n$ to the first component.
 In the Euclidean setting the bundle is simply a product of two spaces and the bundle is trivial.
 In a non-Euclidean situation the bundle structure becomes more complicated.

 A point $(x,v)\in S\R^n$ describes a point and a velocity at that point.
-The velocity variable~$v$ takes values in the fiber~$S^{n-1}$ of the bundle.
+The velocity variable~$v$ takes values in the fiber~$\Sphere^{n-1}$ of the bundle.
 Parametrization by unit speed instead of arbitrary speed is very convenient, as it makes the fibers compact.
 The usefulness becomes apparent when we integrate over a sphere bundle later on.

 There are two kinds of directions on~$S\R^n$.
-Directions in the~$\R^n$ component are called horizontal and those in~$S^{n-1}$ are called vertical.
+Directions in the~$\R^n$ component are called horizontal and those in~$\Sphere^{n-1}$ are called vertical.
 This terminology will reappear in the next section when we consider horizontal and vertical derivatives of a function on the sphere bundle.
-This choice of words correspond to the canonical way of drawing the base~$\R^n$ of the bundle horizontally and the fibers~$S^{n-1}$ vertically.
+This choice of words correspond to the canonical way of drawing the base~$\R^n$ of the bundle horizontally and the fibers~$\Sphere^{n-1}$ vertically, as shown in figure~\ref{fig:bundle}.